Wassaf001/creative_dalaal/README.md

 ### Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: git clone

-2. Navigate to the project directory:
+2. Navigate to the project directory: cd FileSearchApp

-3. Install dependencies:
+3. Install dependencies: npm install

 ### Usage

-1. Start the development server:
+1. Start the development server: npm run

 2. Open your web browser and navigate to `http://localhost:8000` to view the application.